hoehermann/purple-presage/README.md

 * Receive stickers, mentions, styles, contact,…
 * Display typing notifications
 * Display receipts (not important)
-* Support for alternative host applications (Spectrum, Bitlbee)
+* Support for alternative host applications (Bitlbee)
 * Support for adding contact via phone number

 These lists are not exhaustive.